-- 01 To ensure that temporary residential accommodation cater for mobility impaired persons. - To ensure that where than more than one bed or apartment is provided, that a range 02 of amenity and cost of accessible accommodation is available.
+- O1 To ensure that temporary residential accommodation cater for mobility impaired persons. - O2 To ensure that where than more than one bed or apartment is provided, that a range of amenity and cost of accessible accommodation is available.

-- Accessible rooms shall be provided in the ratios outlined in Table D3.2 of the BCA for P1 Class 3 developments. - Where accessible rooms or bedrooms are required pursuant to P1 above, they must: P2 - be distributed as equitably as possible amongst the different ranges of amenity (a) provided; and. - fully comply with the requirements of AS 1428.1 and AS 1428.2. (b)
+- P1 Accessible rooms shall be provided in the ratios outlined in Table D3.2 of the BCA for Class 3 developments. - P2 Where accessible rooms or bedrooms are required pursuant to P1 above, they must: - (a) be distributed as equitably as possible amongst the different ranges of amenity provided; and. - (b) fully comply with the requirements of AS 1428.1 and AS 1428.2.